CodingNomads/mentor-docs/docs/03_mentorship_process.md

 # CodingNomads Mentorship Process

-This document contains a breakdown of the logistics surrounding our mentorship process, with links to other documents with more in-depth descriptions.
+This document contains a breakdown of the logistics surrounding our mentorship process, with links to other documents that have more in-depth descriptions.

 [TOC]

-# Starting to work with a student
+## Starting to work with a student

 After you've become a part of our Mentor Community, we will want to connect you with students.
 This happens as follows: